htrajan/ht-drawsteel/Bestiary/Bugbear Sneak.md

 Trigger: A target attacks the sneak.

 **Effect:** The sneak chooses an enemy within distance of the attack.
 The attack targets that enemy instead.

-**Catcher (Free Triggered Action)**

-Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the sneak.
-Effect: The target is [[Grabbed|grabbed]] by the sneak.